payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

   which was not built for the values of the depenency packages loaded.
 * In general, a module will fail to load with an error message if any dependent package is not already loaded.
-However, it has a limited ability for defaulting the compiler, etc.
+However, it has a limited ability for defaulting the compiler, etc.  One can also have initialization scripts automatically load the "default" modules.
 * It does not include any mechanism for more intelligent defaulting.
 I.e., if an user requests to load a package without specifying the version desired, the version will be defaulted to the latest version (or whatever